-Another major change is coming to the construction industry this Autumn, effecting the way VAT is paid on services under the Construction Industry Scheme (CIS).
+Another major change is coming to the construction industry in March, effecting the way VAT is paid on services under the Construction Industry Scheme (CIS).

 These changes will affect you if you supply or receive specified services that are reported under CIS.

 You will need to prepare for the introduction date by:

 - checking whether the reverse charge affects either your sales, purchases or both;